 It is well-established that improvements to the bathroom are one of the best ways to increase the value of your home.
 The average return on bathroom renovation averages around 70%.
 And a full renovation is not necessary to receive the benefits.

 Bathrooms are one of the main talking points for home buyers today.
-A dreary, outdated bathroom (especially the master bath) drives potential buyers away.
+A dreary, outdated bathroom - especially the master bath - drives potential buyers away.
 On the other hand, a functional, stylish, modern bathroom can be a huge selling point.

-Redesign the Backsplash or Floor
+Update Backsplash or Floor

-GET SLAB COUNTERTOPS
+INVEST IN SLAB COUNTERTOPS

-If only the best will do, nothing can quite match the elegance of natural stone countertops.
+If only the best will do, nothing can quite match the elegance of genuine natural stone countertops.
 They retain a like-new appearance while dealing with every day wear and tear like a champion.

 Adding modifications for accessibility can be the most important selling point for some buyers.

 The whole idea of universal design is not just for handicap accessibility, but involve changes that anyone can appreciate.

 A zero entry shower (also called a curbless shower) has no threshold and can be a benefit for someone with limited mobility, the elderly, and even kids.

 An open section under the countertop is not only wheelchair accessible, it makes a perfect vanity.